jacano1969/moodle-mod_instantquiz/README.txt

 criteria.
 In the end of the test the total number of points for each criterion is calculated.
 Student receives a feedback according to the points.

+Examples:

 The most common scenario is to have just one criterion and several feedbacks.
 For example for each option in a question student will receive 0, 1 or 2 points.
-If in the end user scored less than 50% he would get feedback 1, if between 50% and 75% he would get feedback 2, and feedback 3 if above 75%.
+If in the end user scored less than 33% he would get feedback 1, if between 33% and 66% he would get feedback 2, and feedback 3 if above 66%.
+Examples are "Personality tests" - user answers several multichoice questions and system tells him whether he is introvert, extrovert or a balanced person.

 Another scenario is to have several criteria and each option in a question would bring one point towards one of those criteria.
 In the end if the user has